lamthuyvo/solidarity-south-bronx-marina/README.md

-# Analysis of ontributions to South Bronx City Council Candidates from Solidarity PAC Donors #
+# Analysis of Contributions to South Bronx City Council Candidates from Solidarity PAC Donors #

 This repository contains data and code analyzing Board of Elections Solidarity PAC Contributions data and New York City Campaign Finance Data for candidates Clarisa Alayeto and Raymond Santana